patrick22414/patrick22414/README.md

 - Text detection and information extraction on ICDAR 2019 ([codebase](https://github.com/zzzDavid/ICDAR-2019-SROIE)) (the repo is surprisingly popular, I donno why)
 - My bachelor's thesis is about computer vision on a drone ([codebase](https://github.com/patrick22414/drone-projects))
-- A Computer Vision library with OpenCV but it's close-source
+- A computer vision library with OpenCV but it's close-source

 ### How to reach me ...